coffebar/dotfiles/README.md

 - Neovim opens images in the external viewer instead of binary view.

-- Some keybindings for copy-pasting: file path, current line, entire file contents.
+- Extra keybindings for copy-pasting: file path, current line, entire file contents.

 - And a bunch of other useful plugins.
+See [Neovim plugins full list](#neovim-plugins-full-list).

 #### Common for Window managers

+- Notifications when the battery level is low or fully charged.

 - ``Alt + f`` opens a file manager in the directory found in the clipboard.
 For example, if you copied a file from some program, you can open its directory by pressing this shortcut.

-- Mouse side buttons bound to copy and paste in graphics applications.
-Although I try to use the mouse less, it's useful for (web)apps with mouse-centric UI.
+- Partially different config for each machine depending on hostname.

 - CapsLock's behavior is changed to Backspace.

-- I'm not using Display Managers (no LightDM or GDM).

-- ``Ctrl + m`` bind simplifies sequence ``Ctrl + l, Ctrl + v, Return`` to interact with file-picker dialog by selecting file from clipboard blazingly fast.

 - ``Super + P`` pull dotfiles from this repo and shows a notification with an icon.

-- Notifications when the battery level is low or fully charged.

-- ``Alt + Space`` close a focused window.

-- Partially different config for each machine depending on hostname.

 - ``Super + ` `` open ssh servers menu to connect.

+- No Display Managers (LightDM or GDM).

 #### i3

+- Automatic tiling via [autotiling](https://github.com/nwg-piotr/autotiling) script.
+Split direction depends on the currently focused window dimensions.
+I'm using vim-style HJKL to navigate inside WM.

 - UI scale options depend on the current display setup and [autorandr](https://github.com/phillipberndt/autorandr) profile name.

 - ``Super + \ `` open fuzzy finder to search for local text files in the home directory to edit in Neovim.

-- Automatic tiling via [autotiling](https://github.com/nwg-piotr/autotiling) script.
-Split direction depends on the currently focused window dimensions.

 - Some of wm's binds were improved by Lua script.
 Lua has more flexibility than i3config syntax.
 I like to switch automatically to the appropriate workspace after opening programs using a keyboard shortcut.

-- Automatic tiling freed up ``Super + H`` shortcut.
-So I'm using HJKL to navigate inside WM.

 #### Terminal

-- ``Alt + e`` execute suggested command from zsh-autosuggestions
+- ``Alt + e`` execute suggested command from zsh-autosuggestions.

-- ``Ctrl + x`` after typing `# comment question` provides OpenAI generated suggestion
+- ``Ctrl + x`` after typing `# comment question` provides OpenAI generated suggestion.

 - ``Command + c`` ``Command + v`` copy & paste. `Ctrl + c` and `Ctrl + p` in neovim.